Total of people that favorited this listing

 You will be provided with daily breakfast, lunch, dinner, and one liter of bottled water whilst on safari.
 The food on safari is delicious and ranges from simple to gourmet.
 You can expect lots of fresh fruits and vegetables and wonderful homemade soups.
 Chicken, lamb, beef, or pork are usually served at lunch and dinner as well fish and vegetarian dishes.

 Breakfast is buffet with lots of tropical fruits, hot and cold cereals, bacon, sausages, mushrooms, breads and pastries, and eggs to order.
 Lunch can be either buffet or served at the table and always starts with soup.
 Dinner is usually a four or five course sit-down affair, although there is no need to dress up.
 Often your safari guide will join you at meals as you recall your day's events.

 Please book your flight to arrive at Jomo Kenyatta International Airport (NBO).
-Transfer to the airport is included.
-The organizer will drop you off from the airport.
+Transfer from the airport is included.
+The organizer will pick you up from the airport.

 Don't miss our special promotions, exclusive offers, new destinations and inspirational stories!